linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/Moody's Bank Loan Ratings- Pricing Implications and Approach.md

 Moody's approach to the rating of the bank loan market was based upon a few beliefs.
 First,  we believe that the securities market prices forrisk more efficiently than the loan market.
 We believe that is so because active secondary market trading captures material new information and its associated impact on price somewhat better than loan pricing grids.
 It is also a more efficient market because there are fewer regulatory-related pricing distortions.
 For example,  mutual funds do not have to set aside capital against their holdings.
 It is also a more transactional environment where relationship issues count less heavily in establishing price.

 Second,  we believe conventions used in the loan market result in mispricing of some bank loans.
-One such convention is the so-called “notching” convention.
-Syndicated loans are often priced as if they were rated one-refined rating notch above the same company’s senior unsecured bonds or two refined rating notches above its subordinated bonds.
+One such convention is the so-called “notching” convention. [[Moody's Syndicated Bank Loans 2006 Default Review and 2007 Outlook|Syndicated Loans]] are often priced as if they were rated one-refined rating notch above the same company’s senior unsecured bonds or two refined rating notches above its subordinated bonds.
 We believe that this convention does not adequately capture the real differences in risk that can exist at different points in a company's capital structure.

 Third,  Moody’s would tend to agree with regulators that a truer balance between risk and reward is probably beneficial to the banking community.
 If banks price a “good”' credit too richly,  they will provide motivation for that borrower to turn to the securities market,  leaving the banks with the loans of less-creditworthy borrowers whose loans are priced too cheaply.
-Ultimately,  such an imbalance will erode the capital position of the commercial banks as default rates reach cyclical highs.
+Ultimately,  such an imbalance will erode the capital position of the commercial banks as default rates reach [[Week 3 Cyclical Industries (and Advanced Forecasting)|cyclical]] highs.

 Because market participants are looking for greater transparency in the bank loan market--an abili ty to make risk-return comparisons with other securities markets,  Moody's decided to use its traditional rating scale in rating bank loans.
 These ratings facilitate a framework for the marketplace that enables price transferal from the securities market to the loan market.
 Using traditional ratings,  participants in loan syndications can,  for example,  compare the pricing of a Ba 2-rated bank loan to that of a large diversified portfolio of Ba 2 bonds having similar duration.
 Moody's also chose to use its tra ditional rating scale because it had already become part and parcel of the language and culture of the bank loan market.
 Pricing grids,  for example,  often are based upon a company's bond ratings